ikramsalhi/lvm-auto-extender/README.md

 This lab is intended for educational purposes to illustrate LVM administration, monitoring, and automation concepts.
 It provides hands-on experience with LVM operations, scripting, and system monitoring in a controlled environment.

-**Warning:** This lab involves modifying disk partitions and logical volumes.
-Ensure you are working in a virtual machine or test environment to avoid data loss.
-Always back up important data before proceeding.

----
+--

 ## Prerequisites

 ### Environment Requirements
-- A Linux virtual machine (e.g., Ubuntu, CentOS, or similar distribution).
+- A Linux virtual machine (e.g., Ubuntu...).
 - LVM tools installed (`lvm2` package).
 - Build tools: `gcc` and `make`.
 - `curl` (optional, for testing network connectivity).